laurentpsychedelic/JavaImport.el/README.md

 4. Come back to the point you were coding
 5. Remember what you were doing at the first place...

 JavaImport.el provide a handy suggestion system, based on the name at cursor point.
-It scan several source in order to find classes matching the object pointed.
-The source are for the moment:
+It scans several sources in order to find classes matching the object pointed.
+The sources are for the moment:

 1. All the source files in the current project directory tree (Java and Groovy source files) JavaImport.el scans the contents of the files based on Java/Groovy grammar to extract out the classes defined inside